joopringelberg/perspectives-react-integrated-client/README.md

 ```
 This will bring up the Electron client showing the starting screen.
 NOTE: if `app-starter-js` reads `index.html` from disk, the server need not be started.

+### More documentation ###
+Please see [Structure of integrated-client](https://joopringelberg.github.io/perspectives-documentation/Synchronisation.pdf) for a more detailed documentation of the structure of this application.